Error-at-night/Authentication/README.md

-# Authentication using MERN Stack, JWT, TailwindCSS, Typescript, Redux React-Query, Axios, and React-Hook-Form
+# Authentication using MERN Stack, JWT, TailwindCSS, Typescript, Redux, React-Query, Axios, and React-Hook-Form

 ## Table of contents